-Keeping a watch of overall performance of the account
+Keeping a watch of the overall performance of the account

-Cost: The expense till date based on the number of clicks & Avg CPC incurred.
-Cost can be reduced by ensuring a good rank & quality score is maintained for keywords.
+Cost: The expense to date based on the number of clicks & Avg CPC incurred.
+The cost can be reduced by ensuring a good rank & quality score is maintained for keywords.

 Interactions: The sessions or any kind of activity happening in the client’s website involving the audience.
 For example: When a user visits our website what all web pages he/she visits and how she interacts with the website along with the actions taken.